Henrykado/TweakedCutscenes/README.md

 F2 Eggman on Mystic Ruins - No longer plays emerald falling sound after fading to black.
 F4 Sonic wakes up from nap - Tails only plays his head shaking action/animation after he finishes walking, instead of sliding on the floor while doing it.
 FB Tikal wakes up - No longer waits 2 seconds in certain conditions before the cutscene actually starts.
-F9 Snooze Cruise - Tails no longer looks worried when Sonic finally wakes up.
+F9 Snooze Cruise - Tails no longer looks worried when Sonic finally wakes up. (optional)
 FF Super Sonic - Amy no longer plays walking animation at the start of the cutscene (only visible on certain ratios wider than 4:3).
 FE Outro - Some Chao sounds removed and others made quieter; The Eggmoble now uses it's trail vfx while leaving.